Cobalt: Extraction

-The United States Geological Survey estimates world reserves of cobalt at 7,100,000 metric tons.
+The United States Geological Survey estimates world reserves of cobalt at 11,000,000 metric tons.
 The Democratic Republic of the Congo (DRC) currently produces 63% of the world's cobalt.
 This market share may reach 73% by 2025 if planned expansions by mining producers like Glencore Plc take place as expected.
-But by 2030, global demand could be 47 times more than it was in 2017, Bloomberg New Energy Finance has estimated.
+Bloomberg New Energy Finance has estimated that by 2030, global demand for cobalt could be 47 times more than it was in 2017.

+Democratic Republic of the Congo

 Changes that Congo made to mining laws in 2002 attracted new investments in Congolese copper and cobalt projects.
-Glencore's Mutanda Mine shipped 24,500 tons of cobalt in 2016, 40% of Congo DRC's output and nearly a quarter of global production.
-After oversupply, Glencore closed Mutanda for two years in late 2019.
-Glencore's Katanga Mining project is resuming as well and should produce 300,000 tons of copper and 20,000 tons of cobalt by 2019, according to Glencore.

-Democratic Republic of the Congo

 In 2005, the top producer of cobalt was the copper deposits in the Democratic Republic of the Congo's Katanga Province.
 Formerly Shaba province, the area had almost 40% of global reserves, reported the British Geological Survey in 2009.